jipiboily/docs-1/docs/installation/docker_image.rst

 The ``/var/log`` contains the OS logs, and everything dedicated to gemnasium in ``/var/log/gemnasium``.

 .. note: The logs files are rotated automatically.

+Finally, as explained in the :ref:`_ssl_configuration` section, your certificate and key must be available in the `/etc/gemnasium/ssl` folder.

 Logging
 -------